*Updated: February 2021*

 (Disclaimer: This is not an exhaustive list of local financial planners.
 This list reflects my opinion and is not a testimonial or endorsement.)

 I purposefully designed Illumint to operate differently than most financial planning companies, particularly the larger, more traditional firms.
-I get it — some people just prefer to ask for financial advice from their bank or investment company.
-But the benefit of working with an independent financial planning firm (like those listed above) is that we have the flexibility to create the exact services that our generation needs.
+And I understand — for some people, it feels easier just to ask for financial advice from their bank or investment company.
+But the benefit of working with a CFP® at an independent financial planning firm (like those listed above) is that we have the flexibility to create the exact services that our generation needs.

 Here’s how I’ve shaped Illumint to create a financial partner that meets Millennial couples exactly where they are in life: